MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Increased implementation redundancy or waste.** A cost optimized workload minimizes underutilized resources and avoids over-provisioning resources.

 - Replication is a key strategy for reliability.
-Specifically, the strategy is to have enough replication to handle a specific number of concurrent node failures.
-The tolerance for more concurrent node failures requires a higher replica count, leading to increased costs.
+Specifically, the strategy is to have enough replication to handle a given number of concurrent node failures.
+The tolerance for more concurrent node failures requires a higher replica count, which leads to increased costs.

 - Over-provisioning is another technique for absorbing unexpected load on a system that could otherwise lead to a reliability issue.
 Any excess capacity that's not utilized is considered wasteful.